wsmd/react-use-form-state/README.md

 }
 ```

-If the `validate()` method is not specified, `useFormState` will fallback to the HTML5 constrains validation to determine the validity of the input along with the corresponding error message.
+If the `validate()` method is not specified, `useFormState` will fallback to the HTML5 constrains validation to determine the validity of the input along with the appropriate error message.

 ### Without Using a `<form />` Element